dfgit/se-cdsw-short-external/README.md

 2. Run scripts in SETUP directory.
 Use R session for setup_R_pkgs.R from inside CDSW (this can take awhile)

-3. Run a python session and run the rest of the shell scripts
+3. Run a python session and run the rest of the shell scripts in any order

-3. Change code in 5_ibis.py to connect to your Impala daemons.
+4. Change code in 5_ibis.py to connect to your Impala daemons.

 ## Files
 ```